yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 ### 5. Avoid distractions

-notifications off
-desktops image and look of the screen you will share open only the software/apps you need to use during the lesson
+Turn off notifications on the devices you are using and in your phone.
+Seeing notifications flash by on the screen distracts you as well as the learners.
+Have open only the softwares, apps and webpages you will need to use during the lesson.
+Close any other applications, including email and social media.
+Consider what desktop image and screensaver you use, because you will end up sharing them to the class and on the video if you record the lesson.